mathildathompson/text_adv_app/project_to_do_list.md

 ###Must Have

+* Add a username to User model to display who created the adventure
 * Add validations to models
 * Flag the start point of an adventure (first link)
 * Link a scene to an existing scene (allow mutli paths)